-Open the Dashboard
+Open the dashboard

 An Enterprise admin can access the dashboard by clicking the suitcase icon in the top right of the screen.

-On the left of the dashboard, you'll see a way to navigate between Enterprise members, teams, and security settings.
+On the left of the dashboard, you'll see a way to navigate between Enterprise members, Workspaces, and security settings.
 The dashboard will also show your Enterprise seat number and how many seats have been used.

-The Enterprise Members tab on the Enterprise Admin Dashboard displays all billable accounts that are active on teams within your Enterprise.
+The Enterprise Members tab on the Enterprise Admin Dashboard displays all billable accounts that are active on Workspaces within your Enterprise.
 Enterprise Admin can manage the accounts associated with each category by selecting the link.

 To learn more about the different membership types, check out Managing Licensed Members on the Enterprise Admin Dashboard.

 You can filter your view of members by which Workspace(s) they’re on, whether or not they’ve been transferred into your Enterprise, when their last login was, and if they’re a Workspace admin or Enterprise admin.

 To search for a specific member, type their name or username in the search box in the top right of the dashboard.

 To add/remove or deactivate/reactivate members from Enterprise Workspaces, select the checkbox for one or more members (or click “Select All” to select every member in your Enterprise), and then click “Workspaces…” in the yellow bar at the top of the members list.
 From here, you can choose to add, remove, deactivate, or reactivate the selected members to the desired Workspace.